 If you’re lucky enough to be in a dining establishment with a sommelier, take advantage of their passion and knowledge.
 Tell them what you usually enjoy.
 With a few questions and answers, they can guide you to the best choice for both your palate and wallet.

 About the author: Hilarie Larson is a Certified Specialist of Wine and Wine Educator who loves to write and teach about wine in all its many facets.
+She received the “2013 Emerging Writer Scholarship Award” from the International Food, Wine and Travel Writers Association.
 Visit Northwinds Wine Consulting to learn more about bringing the enjoyment of wine to your private or corporate event.